smartDIYs/smartdiys_creator_manual_en/manual/flow.md

 Click the "Text Item" button to create a processing item of any character.
 You can create text items with your font.
 In addition, processing method can be selected from "painting only" "line only" "painting and line".
 ※ We do not cope with vertical writing and line feed.

+- `Scan (EtcherLaser only)`
+Click the "Scan" button to create a item scanned with the camera of machine.
+You can select an original image (raster), fill (vector fill), or outline (vector stroke).
+Be careful not to hide the camera marker with an obstacle.
+※ The button is disabled when the top cover is closed.

 ### Layout editing
 Adding an item places a graphic object on the canvas.
 Set the position, size, and rotation angle of the placed object.